 5) Make it Your Own

-Curating content for eLearning is more than just gathering content in one single place, or changing around a few sentences or adding a simple comment.
-While you may not to write a lot, what you do write needs to be able to explain the relevancy of the content and how it fits in with the course.
+Curating content for eLearning is more than just gathering the best content in one single place, or changing around a few sentences or adding a simple comment.
+While you may not need to write a lot, what you do write needs to be able to explain the relevancy of the content and how it fits in with the course.